 * the gravy in this recipe isn't super thick...if you like the gravy a little thicker, add another tbsp. of flour when making the roux.

-* you can also use pre-made beef broth in this recipe as well
+* you can use 3 cups of homemade or pre-made beef broth in this recipe instead of using the water and instant beef stock granules.